-From Bartlemy’s locked office came a noisy reptilian skulking and the whimper of a frightened poodle.
+From Bartlemy’s locked office came an unruly reptilian skulking and the whimper of a frightened poodle.
 The door splintered and sagged open.
 Bartlemy strode through, somewhat rumpled but otherwise none the worse for wear.
 He was preceded by a miniature poodle which sported a diamond-encrusted collar.

 Thump.
 Thump.
 Errol Flynn swung his two tasseled boots to the floor.
-“Yeah?”
+“Oh, yeah?”
 He leveled a ferocious glare at the poodle.
+“Bite on this.”
 A squadron of bouncing black specs sprang from the Afghan swashbuckler’s beard and launched themselves at the poodle.
 The poodle whined and slunk between Bartlemy’s legs.
-“Oh, yeah?”

 “Hmmph!” uttered Bartlemy, beating an undignified retreat.

 “Valentino.
 Ha!”
 Flynn/Ali struck a pose and rolled his eyes to the limits of their outer periphery to observe the young woman’s reaction to this statement.
-“He can’t carry a tune in a polder dam.
+“He has a classic tin ear.
 Or so they say.
 C’mere.”
 He pulled her close and covered her décolletage with an onslaught of passionate kisses.
 Marcia noticed the felt-booted mountain tribesman’s breath smelled fresh as new-mown hay with an overtone of parsley.

-“By-the-bye,” said Flynn/Ali when they paused for a gulp of air, “what’s a choice cupcake such as yourself doing working for Harry Bartlemy, a notorious philanderer?”
+“By-the-bye,” said Flynn/Ali when they paused for a gulp of air, “what’s a choice cupcake such as you doing working for Harry Bartlemy, a notorious philanderer?”
 He munched on a fig.

 “I came to Astoria to make it in pictures.
 I was the Indiana Pork Queen.”

-Time squirms, a worm in Eternity sent to mortify our flesh as it eats its own tail, a nasty habit, and, mirabile dictu, we have a flashback, one of those anomalies with which all the best stories abound.
+Time squirms, a worm in Eternity sent to mortify our flesh eats its own tail, a nasty habit, and mirabile dictu we have a flashback, one of those anomalies with which all the best stories abound.
 On this very day except earlier, togged out as an Afghani seller of used camels, Errol Flynn had crept up on Marcia Harding in the buffet line of the studio commissary.
 At stake was enhanced preferment on the casting list, hence his continued existence.
 Unassisted, Kato’s home-brew tabouli might not be up to the task.

 “It’s off,” said the tall bearded man at Marcia’s elbow.
 He wore red silk pajamas and a karakul hat. “...the tabouli salad.
 Those who would partake of it should beware of unforeseen circumstances.”
 The Astoria Studio’s salad bar was notorious for the disreputable state of its greens.